kelliedo/ITM352_F20_repo/README.md

 # hello-world

-Hi everyone, my name is Kellie and I am a senior.
+My name is Kellie and I am currently a senior.
 I love eating vietnamese food and playing video games.